Disability rights advocates push back against GOP voting legislation

 Advocates also took issue with the other election bill the Senate passed Tuesday, SB 212, that would prohibit local election officials from filling out incomplete information on a voter’s absentee ballot certificate (not the ballot itself).
 The bill would require clerks to mail the ballot back to the voter to be corrected and post a notification of the defect on the voter's information page on MyVote Wisconsin.
 An amended version of the bill that passed the Senate Tuesday would also allow clerks to notify voters by other means, as well.

-Republicans say the bill would clarify the law to bring it in line with how they they view the intend of the law.
+Republicans say the bill would align the law with their intent for the law.

 Beckert said the bill might lead to many ballots not being counted, and may leave behind voters who don't have access to the internet or MyVote Wisconsin.

-Advocates also took issue with other bills that haven't yet passed either chamber, such as a bill that would place restrictions on voting as indefinitely confined, which allows people who are ill, or with disabilities, to automatically receive ballots and waives photo ID requirements.
+Advocates also took issue with other bills that haven't yet passed either chamber, such as a bill that would place restrictions on voting as indefinitely confined.
+Currently people who are ill or have disabilities can claim the status to automatically receive ballots and to waive the state's photo ID requirement.
 The original version of the bill would eliminate the photo ID exemption for such voters in most cases.
 It would also eliminate the option to have absentee ballots sent automatically, instead only allowing absentee ballot applications to be sent automatically.

 Under an amended version of the bill, indefinitely confined voters who possess a current voter ID document would be required to include a copy of that with their returned absentee ballot.
 If an indefinitely confined voter did not have a voter ID document, the use of a witness affidavit confirming their identity could be used.